MonishRajAT/DocSheild-AI-Project-v2/README.md

 DocShield AI is an AI-based document classification system intended for research, experimentation, and educational purposes.

-AI predictions should not be treated as definitive proof of document authenticity in high-stakes or legal situations.
+Predictions should not be treated as definitive proof of document authenticity in high-stakes, legal, or financial decisions.

 ---